Submissions

 • The author(s) declare that there is no conflict of interest.

-2.1.3 Research data, reproducibility, and transparency
+d.
+Research data, reproducibility, and transparency

+The authors are encouraged to share the data behind the research work.
 The data-sharing process can occur in the following ways:

 • The (Name/type of data) generated during the development of this study has been deposited in (Repository name), and it is accessible at (Data URL).